While we often focus on creating and exchanging knowledge, that's not where knowledge management should stop.

 - Contextual information can be displayed to users so that, for example, new hires receive different information than more experienced members of the team.

-A knowledge management system (KMS) that incorporates machine learning, and advanced analytics can help us optimize and provide an additional level of value to our knowledge.
+A modern knowledge management system (KMS) that integrates machine learning and advanced analytics can significantly enhance the value of your organizational knowledge.

 Areas that can be optimized include: